utopia-foss/dantro/doc/plotting/plot_functions.rst

 These plot functions are meant to be as generic as possible, allowing to work with a wide variety of data.
 They make use of the :ref:`dag_framework` for :ref:`plot_creator_dag`.

-To use these plot functions, the following information needs to be specified in the plot configuration:
+To use these plot functions, you can base your plot configuration on a base plot configuration that selects these functions, for instance:

 .. code-block:: yaml

     my_plot:
-      creator: pyplot        # or: universe, multiverse, ...
+      based_on:
-      module: .generic       # absolute: dantro.plot.funcs.generic
+        - .creator.pyplot
-      plot_func: facet_grid  # or some other plot function name
+        - .plot.facet_grid   # <- select the generic facet grid plot

       # ...